-During their first semester, students wishing to prepare for teaching make application for admission to teacher education to the secretary of the Teacher Education Council.
+During their first semester, students wishing to prepare for teaching make application for admission to teacher education by preparing an official certification plan and performing satisfactorily on the Pre-Professional Skills Test of the Texas Education Agency.
+These documents must be submitted to the secretary of the Teacher Education Office.
+The date of admission will be determined by the Teacher Education Council.
+State Board of Education rules require an individual to be clear of a felony or misdemeanor conviction for a crime which directly relates to the duties and responsibilities of the teaching profession in order to receive a certificate.
 Those preparing for teaching at the elementary and/or kindergarten levels take courses in education during both their junior and senior years, since 30 semester credits of such study are required for certification to teach at the elementary level, plus another 9 credits to teach kindergarten.
 Students preparing to teach at the secondary level take 18 credits in education.